 - 53 Inadequate separation of floodplain storage from cross-section conveyance characteristics - It is noted that SKM have had a limited time to work on the model and that this has constrained their model development.
 Also the model build is based on a revision of the original Seqwater model and this dictated the methodology used to some extent.
 However the model as it currently stands appears to lack adequate attenuation, particularly between Mt Crosby and Port Office.
 It is likely that by incorporating parallel overbank flow paths, overall model conveyance could be more effectively limited and more attenuation/storage achieved.
-It is noted however that this model artefact may also be related to inadequate representation of the Bremer River which has not been included in work to date. - 54 Inadequate detail in cross-sections In some cases this can lead to extrapolation of crosssection data above supplied topographic information, leading to underestimation of flood attenuation and overestimation of water levels for a given flow (as per Figure 5).
-This issue was only observed in a small minority of model cross-sections and is unlikely to affect the model results significantly. - 55 Non-optimal run time Model run time is often an important indicator of general model build quality.
+It is noted however that this model artefact may also be related to inadequate representation of the Bremer River which has not been included in work to date. - 54 Inadequate detail in cross-sections In some cases this will lead to extrapolation of crosssection data above supplied topographic information, leading to underestimation of flood attenuation and overestimation of water levels for a given flow (as per Figure 5). - 55 Non-optimal run time Model run time is important, particularly given that one eventual use of the model will be inclusion in Seqwater's Flood Forecasting System.
 The model currently utilises an adaptive time step, allowing the model to vary (based on criteria input by the modeller) the time step from between 30 seconds and 20 minutes.
 It is likely that the current criteria used with the adaptive time step mean that in reality the model runs using a 30 second time step most of the time.
 As part of the review the time step was changed to a fixed time step of 120 seconds and it was found that the model ran in approximately one quarter of the time relative to when the adaptive time step was used (total run time was less than four minutes) and that results are identical.
-It is likely that even shorter run times could be accomplished with further investigation and refinement of model schematisation.
+It is likely that even shorter run times could be accomplished with further inestigation.